 Coronavirus: initial guidance for charity facilities managers

-The World Health Organisation has declared the outbreak of coronavirus a global health emergency.
-This page sets out guidance for charity facilities managers what you can do to minimise risks in the workplace.
+This page sets out what charity facilities managers can do to minimise the risks related to the coronavirus in the workplace.

 What is it?

-It first appeared in a live animal market in Wuhan in China.
-Most people who are currently infected live in, or have travelled to, mainland China, but the virus is spreading to other countries.
+It first appeared in a live animal market in China.
+The virus is now spreading to other countries.

 What are the symptoms?